Radiative corrections relating leptoquark-fermion couplings probed at low and high energy: Calculation

 \subsubsection{\texorpdfstring{Conversion to $\mathbf{\overline{\rm MS}}$ scheme}{Conversion to MSbar scheme}}

 LQs in the phenomenologically interesting mass range considered in this paper are best motivated as low-energy remnants of a theory with quark-lepton unification, which is typically realized at scales between ${\cal O}(10^3)\tev$ and the scale of grand unification (GUT scale).
-The construction of any viable model usually invokes the $\mathbf{\overline{\rm MS}}$ scheme for the lagrangian parameters, which are then evolved to lower scales with the RGE.
+The construction of any viable model usually invokes the $\mathbf{\overline{\rm MS}}$ scheme for the lagrangian parameters, which are then evolved to lower scales with the RGE (see e.g. Ref.~\cite{Banik:2023ogi} for the 2-loop RGE in scalar LQ models).
 Also the IR fixed-points of the RGE for the LQ couplings found in Ref.~\cite{Fedele:2023rxb} correspond to the $\mathbf{\overline{\rm MS}}$ scheme.
 In this section we present the conversion of the LQ couplings between $\mathbf{\overline{\rm MS}}$ and our ``low" scheme.
 We exemplify this for the couplings of $S_{3\,\ell}$ for two reasons: First, in Ref.~\cite{Fedele:2023rxb} non-trivial RG IR fixed-points were only found for this case and second, the popular $S_{3\,\ell}$ interpretation of $b\to s\ell^+\ell^-$ data implies that the considered LQ couples to both $b$ and $s$ and therefore permits flavor-changing $b$-to-$s$ self-energy diagrams.
 The proper treatment of the latter diagrams in the scheme conversion deserves some explanation.
 As a simplification, $S_{3\,\ell}$ only couples to doublet fermion fields, leading to a more compact expression compared to the cases with other LQs.

 The desired scheme conversion amounts to calculating the loop-corrected LQ-quark-lepton vertex and then determine the counterterm $\delta y_{3\, jk}^{LL}$ in both schemes, the difference fixes $y_{3\, jk}^{LL,{\rm low}}-y_{3\, jk}^{LL,\overline{{\rm MS}}}$.
 In any scheme one has $y_{3\, jk}^{LL,{\rm bare}}=y_{3\, jk}^{LL,{\rm scheme}}+\delta y_{3\, jk}^{LL,{\rm scheme}}$, so that